github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

         upgrades: .

      - Core language packs only
      - The path to a directory within the pack that contains database upgrade scripts, defined relative to the pack directory.
-Database upgrades are used internally to ensure a databasae created with a different version of the CodeQL CLI is compatible with the current version.
+Database upgrades are used internally to ensure a database created with a different version of the CodeQL CLI is compatible with the current version.
    * - ``authors``
      - .. code-block:: yaml